GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 52.
-Why dost thou tyrant, boast abroad
+Voice Text: Psalme lii.
+Why dost thou tyrant, boast abrod, thy wicked works to praise

 General Note